-During each execution of RT SCED, additional Synchronized Reserves are committed to meet the Synchronized Reserve requirement based on forecasted system conditions.
+During each execution of RT SCED, additional Synchronized Reserves are committed to meet the Synchronized Reserve Requirement based on forecasted system conditions.
 IT SCED has the ability to project conditions further out into the future and make a recommendation to commit additional inflexible resources for reserves where they are economic.
-RT SCED has the ability to re-dispatch online generating resources to meet the Synchronized Reserve requirement in addition to committing additional flexible resources to provide Synchronized Reserves should they be economic.
-Prices for Synchronized Reserves are calculated simultaneously with energy, regulation and non-synchronized reserve every 5 minutes by LPC as described in Section 2.7 of this Manual.
-In the after-the-fact settlement, any resources cleared as self-scheduled to provide Synchronized Reserve are compensated at the applicable five minute SRMCP.
-Any pool-scheduled resources selected to provide Synchronized Reserve are compensated at the higher of the applicable five minute SRMCP or their real-time opportunity cost plus their Synchronized Reserve offer price.
-LSEs required to purchase Synchronized Reserve are charged their obligation ratio share of the hourly SRMCP Credits plus their percentage share of opportunity cost credits and Tier 1 credits.
+RT SCED has the ability to re-dispatch online generating resources to meet the Synchronized Reserve Requirement in addition to committing additional flexible resources to provide Synchronized Reserves should they be economic.
+Prices for Synchronized Reserves are calculated simultaneously with Energy, Regulation and Non-Synchronized Reserves every five (5) minutes by LPC, in the pricing run, as described in Section 2.7 of this Manual.
+Integer relaxation for energy in the pricing run may lead to different flexible reserve assignments in the pricing run; however, resources will not be assigned reserves below their economic minimum and commitments from the dispatch run will be used in settlements.
+In the after-the-fact settlement, any resources cleared as self-scheduled to provide Synchronized Reserves are compensated at the applicable five (5) minute SRMCP.
+Any pool-scheduled resources selected to provide Synchronized Reserves are compensated at the higher of the applicable five minute SRMCP or their Realtime opportunity cost plus their Synchronized Reserve offer price.
+LSEs required to purchase Synchronized Reserves are charged their obligation ratio share of the hourly SRMCP Credits plus their percentage share of opportunity cost credits and Tier 1 credits.